 The building shall have a final inspection and not be occupied until approved.

 A building shall be reinspected when determined necessary by the code official.

-The code official is authorized to accept reports of third-party inspection agencies not affiliated with the building design or construction, provided such agencies are approved as to qualifications and reliability relevant to the building components and systems they are inspecting.
+The code official is authorized to accept reports of approved inspection agencies, provided such agencies satisfy the requirements as to qualifications and reliability.

 It shall be the duty of the holder of the permit or their duly authorized agent to notify the code official when work is ready for inspection.
 It shall be the duty of the permit holder to provide access to and means for inspections of such work that are required by this code.